kholofeloj/bookstore-database/README.md

 ```
 <br/>

-- Creates new dabase named `bookStoreDB` and sets it as the active database for the rest of the operations.
+- Creates new database named `bookStoreDB` and sets it as the active database for the rest of the operations.

 <br/>
 <br/>